Buddy

 According to their responses, both were highly concerned about safety when traveling solo.
 More specifically, one of them mentioned how they were worried about having to use the bathroom as a trans person, as well as understanding gender-neutral pronouns in other languages.
 Also, the acceptance of trans people in other regions of the world varies from country to country.
 These were among some of the issues we highlighted in our user personas, which were designed to help us empathize with our prospective users.

-Questions for people who had traveled alone before
+Questions for people who had traveled alone before:

 • Tell us about your experience traveling alone.